edithlove/edithlove/README.md

 - 👋 Hi, I’m @edithlove
-- 👀 I’m interested in ...
+- 👀 I’m interested in games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on bieng social
-- 📫 How to reach me ...
+-  and I donlt know what more.
+-

 <!---
 edithlove/edithlove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.